10-3-pursuit/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 </details>

 We can see that we have a view for our index page.
-But we need to connect this app to our back-end.
+But we need to connect this app to our backend.
 We can do so using the fetch API much like we did using third-party APIs.

 ## Setting Up the App to Make Requests